Modern knitwear layered under a denim blazer, worn by a man in a rustic barn setting with warm lighting

 Smart Textiles

-Incorporating smart textiles into denim knitwear is reshaping how consumers think about their clothing choices.
+Incorporating smart textiles into denim knitwear is transforming the way consumers approach their clothing choices.
 These innovative fabrics can change color based on temperature, monitor health metrics, or harvest energy from the wearer’s movements.
 The fusion of these functionalities with everyday fashion enhances wearer comfort and adds a layer of practicality that modern consumers increasingly demand.

 AI and Data-Driven Manufacturing